Schwartzkers/cvs-scm/README.md

 ## Known Issues

 The extension has only been tested with Ubuntu 22.04 LTS.
-Issues encountered with Windows or macOS may not be resolved in a timly fashion.
+Issues encountered with Windows or macOS may not be resolved in a timely fashion.

 ## Release Notes

-The extension is still undergoing active testing and optimization.
-Use at your own peril.

-### 0.0.1

-Initial release.
+First release of the extension.